 Does NASA study mosquitoes?

-This is where you, the citizen scientist can play a big part in our understanding of these complex relationships.
+This is where you, the citizen scientist, can play a big part in the understanding of these complex relationships.

 Mosquitoes are common insects that occur in many places around the world, particularly in the tropical and subtropical regions.
 Mosquitoes play an important role in ecosystems.
-They are food sources for many species of fish, birds, amphibians, and reptiles.
+They are food sources for many species of fish, birds, amphibians and reptiles.
 Some mosquitoes are pollinators and so they help to make fruits and vegetables.
-There are over 40 genera and over 3500 known species.
-However, three of these genera, Aedes, and Culex, and Anopheles have species that transmit diseases that impact people including malaria, chikungunya virus, dengue fever, Zika virus, and West Nile virus.
+There are over 40 genera and over 3,500 known species.
+However, three of these genera — Aedes, Culex and Anopheles — have species that transmit diseases that impact people, including malaria, chikungunya virus, dengue fever, Zika virus and West Nile virus.
 Identifying the breeding areas of mosquitos that are disease vectors for humans is an important component of local disease management and eradication.